Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Architecture and hyperparameter details

-\textbf{Rollouts collection:} For the data collection process described in Section~\ref{subsec:rollout_coll}, we collect as many demonstrations per task as in the initial dataset $D_0$, that is a total of 150 demonstrations in CALVIN and 100 in Franka-3Blocks.
-Specifically, for CALVIN, we sample 100 demonstrations from expert-replayed contexts and 50 demonstrations from environment-reset contexts per task at each iteration.
-We chose to sample more heavily from expert-replayed contexts because they provide greater diversity, as demonstrated in Appendix~\ref{app:exploration}.
-For the Franka-3Blocks environment, we sample 50 demonstrations from expert-replayed contexts and 50 from environment resets.
+\textbf{Rollouts collection:} For the data collection process described in Section~\ref{subsec:training}, we collect as many demonstrations per task as in the initial dataset $D_0$, that is a total of 150 demonstrations in CALVIN and 100 in Franka-3Blocks.
+Specifically, for CALVIN, we sample 100 demonstrations from replayed contexts and 50 demonstrations from environment-reset contexts per task at each iteration.
+We chose to sample more heavily from replayed contexts because they provide greater diversity, as demonstrated in Appendix~\ref{app:exploration}.
+For the Franka-3Blocks environment, we sample 50 demonstrations from replayed contexts and 50 from environment resets.
 For both environments, we allow $K=5$ trials per context.
 Notably, across all experiments, we were able to successfully collect the target amount of data for every task.
 However, when starting from weaker initial policies, we recommend increasing $K$ or reducing the per-iteration data collection target to ensure that the generative search remains computationally feasible.
+When the success rate of the initial policy is $p$, the probability of observing at least one success in $K$ trials is $1-(1-p)^K$, which provides a practical guideline for selecting $K$ according to one computational resources and data collection target.